 Academic biobanks need funding so that they can continue to operate and support research.
 Partnership with industry requesters can bring financial benefits to academic biobanks by cost recovery and funding of collaborative research, as well as additional scientific benefits like the sharing of equipment and expertise.
 Biosample Hub helps biosample custodians to identify appropriate industry partners, and vice versa.

 Robert Hewitt is the founder and manager of Biosample Hub.
-He believes passionately in the need to connect academic biobanks with industry researchers developing new drugs, diagnostics and vaccines.
+Like a growing number of people, he believes strongly in the need to connect academic biobanks with biotech and pharma companies developing new drugs, diagnostics and vaccines.

 Read more ...

 Robert qualified in medicine in 1983 and has a first-class honours degree in immunology & microbiology and a PhD in virology.

 He was a clinical lecturer in pathology at the University of Nottingham from 1989-94.
 Then a Fogarty visiting fellow at the US NCI Lab of Pathology from 1994-98.
 Then a clinical fellow in the Department of Histopathology, ICSM, London from 1998-2000 where he was introduced to biobanking by Professors Gordon Stamp and El-Nasir Lalani.

 He went on to establish biobanks in Riyadh and Singapore between 2000 and 2009.
 He organised the first ISBER meeting in Asia (Singapore, 2007) and became the first non-US president of ISBER in 2008.
 Appointed European Editor of the Cell Preservation Technology journal in 2009 he championed the journal’s evolution into what is now the leading journal in the biobanking field – see From the Editors Desk, Biopreservation & Biobanking, 7, 93 (2009).